QutEcoacoustics/research-blog/README.md

 ## Brand guidelines

-- _Ecosounds_: use when referring to our brand
+- _Ecosounds_: use when referring to our website
 - _www.ecosounds.org_: use when referring to our website. **Never** use _ecosounds.org_, or _Ecosounds.org_.
+- Use _QUT Ecoacoustics_ or _QUT Ecoacoustics Research Group_ when referring to our research group

 # Test locally